There’s Only One Way to Grow a Fan Base: Become Attractive

 Yet prevailing.

+So show your flaws, talk about your mistakes, and share your failures.
 The more you do, the more relatable you become.

-“Everybody has a plan until they get punched in the face.”
+Life rarely goes according to plan.
+As Mike Tyson said: “Everybody has a plan until they get punched in the face.”

 Polarity